jansmolders86/mediacenterjs/README.md

 MediacenterJS is/will be a mediacenter like for instance XBMC but based 100% on frontend techniques and languages (HTML5/CSS/Javascript).
 The backend is based on Node.JS with jade templates producing easy to use code.
-The goal is to make it possible to add an 'app' to MCJS even with limited knowledge of said front end techniques.
+The goal is to make it possible to add an 'app' to MCJS even with limited knowledge of said frontend techniques.

 Basic feature list: